kigawas/essai/README.md

 And you may install Python packages from pip by `pip install -r requirements.txt`.

 #### Get pickles
-If you want to use the scorer, you may need to train a scorer like what I do at [here](https://gist.github.com/kigawas/fbc016a1dce54a8b398d) and serialize it using `pickle`.
+If you want to use the scorer, you may need to train a scorer like what I did [here](https://gist.github.com/kigawas/fbc016a1dce54a8b398d) and serialize it using `pickle`.

 If you want to use coherence evaluation, you may also need to do the same thing just like [coheoka](https://github.com/kigawas/coheoka).

-I have prepared some pickles in `app/pickles`, but because pickles related to coherence evaluation is too large to store on GitHub, so you may download them at [mega](https://mega.nz/#F!QZ0GhD5Z!geSL2jDD9tQF_Sma1CYnvQ) or [cloud9](https://preview.c9users.io/babykiss4ever/python-flask/Flask/essai/app/pickles/).

 #### Test scoring
 At first, make sure the submodule is ready: